 The Hidden Costs of Selling your House

 It is generally accepted that buying a property is expensive, especially when stamp duty comes into play.
 However, very few people are aware of the costs involved when selling too.
-From EPCs to estate agent commission – there are several costs we completely forget about when selling up.
+From EPCs to estate agent commissions – there are several costs we completely forget about when selling up.
 For those of us who want to make the most of our money is there any way to make selling your home not break the bank?

 How much does it cost to sell a house?

 There are a handful of expenses you naturally cannot avoid when selling your home.
 Often the largest or most common form of expenditure is the estate agency fees.
-How legal fees, and the cost of an energy performance certificate, removals and stamp duty (currently on a property above £500,000) all adds up and simply be avoided.
+How legal fees, and the cost of an energy performance certificate, removals, and stamp duty (currently on property above £500,000) all adds up and simply be avoided.

-In order to help you save money during these testing times, this piece will break down some of the major financial areas of buying a house.
+To help you save money during these testing times, this piece will break down some of the major financial areas of buying a house.

 The commission varies between different high street estate agents.
 If you are selling your home, you could pay anything from 0.75% and 3.0%+VAT on the price your house sells for.
 However, fees can vary depending on the type of contract you have with an agency too.
-On lower value properties, they may charge a fixed fee, whereas there can room for negotiation if you have a high-value home or are happy to agree to a sole agency contract.
+On lower-value properties, they may charge a fixed fee, whereas there can be room for negotiation if you have a high-value home or are happy to agree to a sole agency contract.

 When it comes to the legalities of selling your home, you will need to hire a solicitor or conveyancer.
 This individual will handle the entire legal and financial process and typically charge a one-off fee or a percentage cut of the value of your home.
 You could find yourself charged more if you are selling a leasehold property.
 Other prices under this umbrella may include: